January 31, 2022

 Kite is a free AI coding assistant and code auto-complete plugin.
 Kite supports over 16 languages and 16 code editors to help developers develop with lightning-fast completions that are context-aware of code.

 By adding Kite to the code editor, developers can code faster, become more productive, and stay in the flow.
-It uses machine learning to automate tedious parts of coding and work uninterrupted on the same screen.
+It uses machine learning to automate tedious parts of coding, allowing for uninterrupted work on the same screen.

 Developers prefer Kite to any other code completion tool as it is powerful, secure, and easy to use.